-Why Smart Kids Sometimes Suppress Their Unique Skills
+Why Smart Kids May Hide Their Exceptional Skills at School

 When Apple Computer co-founder and ground-breaking inventor Steve Jobs was 11 years old, he wanted to drop out of school.
 But it wasn’t for lack of academic success.
 Jobs was just one of many smart kids whose unique interests, intellect, and talents prompted bullying and teasing from other kids.